-- Whether you are a sales personnel, or a human resource executive, or a manager, listening is required everywhere.
+- Whether you are a sales personnel, a human resource executive, or a manager, every job requires listening.
 By listening to the needs of the people, one can obviously serve better.

 - Misunderstanding arises between the sender and receiver due to poor listening.
-Neutral words which are meant to give a positive message can be interpreted negatively, because of the wrong perception and prejudices of the receiver.
+Neutral words which are meant to give a positive message may have a negative interpretation.
+This is because of the wrong perception and prejudices of the receiver.
 Effective listening is only possible when the listener is open-minded and is free from negative emotions.

-- Even learning is intimately linked to listening.
+- There is an intimate relationship between learning and listening.
 One learns and understands things more effectively when he practices focused listening.
 The mind and heart of a human being are more receptive to learning new opinions and ideas when we emphasize listening first than speaking.